Toronto Montessori Schools

-Toronto Montessori Institute opened in 1971 at Victoria College, University of Toronto and relocated to Richmond Hill in 1980.
+The Toronto Montessori Institute (TMI) opened in 1971 at Victoria College, University of Toronto and relocated to Richmond Hill in 1980.
+TMI has closed as of June 30, 2022.

-The TMS School Bayview Campus is located at 8569 Bayview Avenue and is one of the flagship Montessori schools for students aged 18 months to Grade 6.
-The TMS School Elgin Mills Campus, which opened its doors in September 2009, is an International Baccalaureate (IB) facility for students in TMS Upper School (Grades 7 to 12) – an IB World School with both the IB Middle Years Programme and the IB Diploma Programme.
-Also located at the Bayview Campus address is the Toronto Montessori Institute (TMI), founded in 1971 and one of the oldest teacher training Montessori schools in Canada.
+The Lauremont Lower School is located at 8569 Bayview Avenue and is one of the flagship Montessori schools for students aged 18 months to Grade 6.
+The Lauremont Upper School, which opened its doors in September 2009, is an International Baccalaureate (IB) facility for students in TMS Upper School (Grades 7 to 12) – an IB World School with both the IB Middle Years Programme and the IB Diploma Programme.
+Also located at the Lower School address is the Toronto Montessori Institute (TMI), founded in 1971 and one of the oldest teacher training Montessori schools in Canada.

-TMS School remains a flagship Montessori school (18 months to Grade 6) and IB world school (Grades 7 to 12) and has been internationally recognized since 1961.
+Lauremont School remains a flagship Montessori school (18 months to Grade 6) and IB world school (Grades 7 to 12) and has been internationally recognized since 1961.

+TMS has announced in May 2023 its intention to change its name to "Lauremont School" in September of the 2024-2025 school year.
+The "Laure" part of the new name stands for Baccalaureate, and "mont" for Montessori.
+The name change was completed in September 2024.